php-mongo/docker-compose-app/DOCKER-STAND-ALONE.md

 ## About PhpMongoAdmin

 PhpMongoAdmin is a Web-based MongoDb management console, written in PHP and leveraging great tools like Laravel and Vue.
-The familiar interface allows you to manage many different aspects of your MongoDB installation:
+The familiar interface allows you to manage many aspects of your MongoDB installation:

 - MongoDB installation status and overview.
 - Databases overview.